-\begin{acksection} We would like to thank all members of the MLIA team from the LIP6 laboratory of Sorbonne Université for helpful discussions and comments.
+We would like to thank all members of the MLIA team from the ISIR laboratory of Sorbonne Université for helpful discussions and comments.

-We acknowledge financial support from the European Union’s Horizon 2020 research and innovation programme under grant agreement 825619 (AI4EU).
+We acknowledge financial support from the DEEPNUM ANR project (ANR-21-CE23-0017-02), the ETH Foundations of Data Science, and the European Union’s Horizon 2020 research and innovation programme under grant agreement 825619 (AI4EU).
 This work was granted access to the HPC resources of IDRIS under allocations 2020-AD011011360 and 2021-AD011011360R1 made by GENCI (Grand Equipement National de Calcul Intensif).
-Patrick Gallinari is additionally funded by the 2019 ANR AI Chairs program via the DL4CLIM project. \end{acksection}
+Patrick Gallinari is additionally funded by the 2019 ANR AI Chairs program via the DL4CLIM project.